 Less Stress – Being in a rush can be stressful.
 When under stress you are more likely to forget to do things or skip important morning rituals like breakfast.
 Even if you do nothing in this extra time but sit on the couch relaxing and drinking coffee it is worth it.

 Breakfast – Breakfast is the most important meal of the day.
 How often do you skip it?
 Breakfast fuels your body after a night of fasting.
 Take the time and make a nutritious, healthy breakfast and as the great smells waft through the house the rest of your family will be bound to awake too.
 This meal will supply you with the energy you need for the day.
+I usually go with a quick and easy shake with fruit, protein powder, and a greens mix.

 Quiet Time – If you live in a noisy house with kids, this could be the quiet alone time you are looking for.
+This is also a great time to journal.
+You can find my favorite journal exercises in The Five Minute Journal.

 Work on Your Goals – Keys to Optimal Living is all about achieving more.
 This extra thirty minutes or hour in the morning could be just what you need to finally finish writing that book.